-Editor’s note: We’ll be updating this list of the best mobile VR headsets regularly as new ones launch.
+Editor’s note: We’ll be updating this list regularly as new mobile VR headsets launch.

-If you’re looking for a standalone VR headset on a budget, this is the one to go with.
-It’s super portable as well as easy to use and does not have to be hooked up to a PC to work.
+If you’re looking for a standalone VR headset on a budget, the Oculus Go is the one to go with.
+It’s super portable as well as easy to use — it does not have to be hooked up to a PC or console to work.
 Partially made of a breathable fabric, this headset is comfortable to wear for hours on end.

 The Oculus Go is powered by the Snapdragon 821 chipset and sports a display with a 2,560 x 1,440 resolution (538ppi).
 It has spatial audio built-in as well as an integrated microphone and comes with a wireless controller.
 The battery should be good for around two hours of gaming or up to 2.5 hours of media streaming.

-This mobile VR headset features a turning wheel on top that’s used to adjust the distance between the phone and display lenses, while the touchpad, volume controls, and home/back buttons are found on the right side.
+The mobile VR headset features a turning wheel that’s used to adjust the distance between the phone and display lenses, while the touchpad, volume controls, and home/back buttons are found on the right side.
 There’s also a companion controller included in the box that comes in handy when playing VR games.

 The problem with the Gear VR is that it only works with Samsung smartphones, making it useless for those who have a device made by a different manufacturer.
-The headset is compatible with quite a few handsets including the Galaxy S10 series, the Galaxy Note 9, and most Samsung flagships released in the last few years.
-However, it is not compatible with the Galaxy Note 10 series.
+The headset is compatible with quite a few handsets including the Galaxy S10 series, the Galaxy Note 9, and most Samsung flagships released prior.
+However, it is not compatible with the Galaxy Note 10 series or the S20 series.
 It looks like Samsung is giving up on virtual reality for now, as it’s not even selling the Gear VR anymore — you can still get it from other retailers, though.

 The easiest and cheapest way to immerse yourself into the world of mobile VR is by getting your hands on a cardboard viewer from Google or a different company.
 These things are made of, well, cardboard, and start at just a few bucks.
 You can also build one yourself if you’re crafty and want to save money.